Best Birthday Cake Alternatives for People Living With Diabetes

 - Sucralose is in Splenda Original Sweeteners—it tastes and sweetens just like sugar.
 Sucralose can be a useful tool for people managing diabetes as there is no impact on blood sugar.
 Splenda Granulated Sweetener measures 1:1 with sugar.

-- Stevia is a 100% natural zero calorie sweetener made from the leaves of the stevia plant.
+- Stevia is a plant based zero calorie sweetener made from the leaves of the stevia plant.
 Just like sucralose, it has no impact on blood sugar.
 Splenda Stevia Sweetener Jar Blend measures 2:1 with sugar.

 - Monk fruit is similar to stevia but is made from the monk fruit.
-It is 100% natural, contains zero calories, and doesn’t raise blood sugar.
+It is plant based, contains zero calories, and doesn’t raise blood sugar.
 Splenda Monk Fruit Sweetener measures 1:1 with sugar.

 - Zero Calorie Baking Blends like Splenda Magic Baker™ Sweetener contain erythritol, allulose, and stevia, making it the ideal sugar alternative that bakes and tastes like sugar and measures 1:1 with sugar.